Stirling-Tools/Stirling-PDF/README.md

 ## **PDF Features**

 ### **Page Operations**
+- View and modify PDFs (current support is for annotating, drawing, and adding images).
 - Full interactive GUI for merging/splitting/rotating/moving PDFs and their pages.
 - Merge multiple PDFs together into a single resultant file.
 - Split PDFs into multiple files at specified page numbers or extract all pages as individual files.